Zimbabwean league halted after fan violence

 The incidents were sparked after Highlanders went 1-0 up in second-half injury time, with Dynamos protesting about a challenge on their goalkeeper.

-The PSL's decision means Zimbabwe has a suspension of both domestic top-flight action as well as international football, with the country also under a Fifa ban.
+The PSL's decision means Zimbabwe has a suspension of domestic top-flight action and international football, with the country also under a Fifa ban.

 Football's world governing body suspended Zimbabwe in February for government interference in the running of the game in the country.